de4a-eu/de4a/README.md

 # External endpoints
 smp.endpoint=https://de4a-smp.egovlab.eu/
 ```
-You can define in there your SMP endpoint and truststore which will be used to validate the signature of the responses. - **Do not touch, all consortium SMPs should be validated with the default truststore**.
+You can define there your SMP endpoint and truststore which will be used to validate the signature of the responses. - **Do not modify, all consortium SMPs should be validated with the default truststore**.

 #### AS4 - TOOP properties `application.properties`
 ```properties